hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/conversations_and_dialogues/638_ix_sharat_chakravarty.md

 rose and left the room.

-Meanwhile, addressing the disciple, Girish Babu said: Did you see, Bângâl?
+Meanwhile, addressing the disciple, Girish Babu said: Did you see, Bāngāl?
 What a great loving heart!
 I don't honour your Swamiji simply for being a Pundit versed in the Vedas; but I honour him for that great heart of his which just made him retire weeping at the sorrows of his fellow beings.